 Diet and Nutrition

-Treeing Tennessee Brindles do tend to be rather food motivated.
-This can be great for training using positive reinforcement methods, but you do have to watch out for over-feeding.
+Treeing Tennessee brindles do tend to be rather food motivated.
+This can be great for training using positive reinforcement methods, but you have to watch out for over-feeding.

 Obesity is a major health problem in dogs in the United States.
 It can contribute to a host of serious conditions, but is something that can easily be prevented with a healthy and properly portion-controlled diet.